jcwml/neural_filter/README.md

 ## how
 You will need to put a few files in the working directory;
-- `train_x.raw` - This should be the original audio file
+- `train_x.raw` - This should be the original audio file of your choice.
 - `train_y.raw` - This should be the original audio file but with a low-pass filter applied to it.
 - `song.raw` - This should be some audio to apply the neural network to once it has trained.